Table of Contents

 - Top five jewelry items in your collection.

 - Unboxing.
-This is good in showcasing your branded packaging.
+This is good for showcasing your branded packaging.

 - User-generated content featuring your jewelry.

 Be mindful though.
-Don’t let fun take away the value out of your content.
+Don’t let fun take away the value of your content.
 Promote.
 Educate.
 Entertain.

 2. Take advantage of paid advertisements.